marviorocha/notifycustomers/README.md

 ### Make

-All the to you can see [here](https://github.com/marviorocha/notifycustomers/issues/2)
+All the to do you can see [here](https://github.com/marviorocha/notifycustomers/issues/2)

+### Developer

+This a porject developer by Marvio Rocha [www.marviorocha.com](https://www.marviorocha.com)